jesperkristensen58/jesperkristensen58/README.md

 ### 👨‍💻👷 About Me :

-I spent the first many years of my life glued to the Computer.
-This was during the early parts of the internet and I was extremely fascinated by it.
-My parents had a close friend who was a Software Engineer (woah! that was crazy to be in those days, I wanted to be like him!), so I learned a lot from him.

-I built my own computers, assembling them from pieces I bought separately to get the best performance!
-I used them to program, nothing crazy but I was big into building websites at the time.

-I also played *a lot* of video games.
-Starcraft, Counter-Strike 1.5 (I played semi-professional for a few short years), Wacky Wheels, Red Alert, Warcraft, and so on.
-I would attend local area network (LAN) events, where I'd bring my computer and a sleeping bag.
-Those were the days!
-I'd go hang out in Internet Cafe's which were becoming quite the phenomenon at the time.
-Pay hourly to play games with folks in the room and/or online, pick your seat, and play till you ran out of money.

-Then I went to college and ended up completing a PhD in Applied Physics from Cornell with a Minor in Computer Science.

-I started my career in Research and Development, moved to Tech (the good 'ol Web2) for a while working as a full-stack engineer, and then worked as a Quant in finance.
-After that, I took on a lot of responsibility by creating and leading the Research division at Advanced Blockchain as Head of Research.
-This was a more hands-off role as it relates to development, but it was fantastic in terms of getting experience leading and also learning about the Web3 space overall and its design decisions.
-I wrote a book during this time and also multiple award-winning articles.

-I always felt a bit like I had missed the opportunity to participate in the early Internet days because I was too young.
-I wish I would have that opportunity again with something similar, maybe even bigger.
-Enter Web3...
-I am deeply bullish on Web3 and I want to be a strong part in helping advanced its mission.
-I want to help build and expand this new revolution.

-That's why I am extremely passionate about building and developing in this space.

-I have worked full-time in the Web3 space for over a year and a half (I invested into crypto back in 2017) and am a strong believer in its capabilities.
-I am an ecosystem maxi.
+From an early age, I was captivated by computers and the burgeoning internet.
+Inspired by a family friend who was a software engineer—a rare and exciting profession at the time—I delved into the world of technology.

+My passion led me to build custom computers, optimizing performance by carefully selecting each component.
+I honed my programming skills, primarily focusing on website development.
+Gaming also played a significant role in my youth, with titles like Starcraft, Counter-Strike 1.5 (which I played semi-professionally), Red Alert, and Warcraft consuming much of my time.
+I frequented LAN events and internet cafes, immersing myself in the emerging digital culture.

+My academic journey culminated in a Ph.D. in Applied Physics from Cornell, with a minor in Computer Science.
+This foundation launched a diverse career spanning Research and Development, full-stack engineering in Web2, and quantitative analysis in finance.
+As Head of Research at Advanced Blockchain, I led the company's research division, gaining valuable leadership experience and deepening my understanding of Web3.
+During this time, I authored a book and several award-winning articles.
+Having missed the opportunity to participate in the early days of the internet due to my age, I see Web3 as a second chance to be at the forefront of a technological revolution.
+With over a year and a half of full-time experience in the Web3 space (and investments dating back to 2017), I'm committed to advancing its mission and potential.

-In my spare time, my mind likes to think about puzzles and solve problems, so I read to learn new things, and take long walks.
+In my spare time, I enjoy solving puzzles, reading to expand my knowledge, and taking long walks.
+Recent books I've read include:

-📖 Some recent books I read (in no particular order):

- - Security Tokens and Stablecoins Quick Start Guide: Learn how to build STO and stablecoin decentralized applications

- - The Metaverse: And How it Will Revolutionize Everything

- - Algorithms to Live By: The Computer Science of Human Decisions
+'Security Tokens and Stablecoins Quick Start Guide' 'The Metaverse: And How it Will Revolutionize Everything' 'Algorithms to Live By: The Computer Science of Human Decisions' 'The First 90 Days'

- - The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded

- - Options as a Strategic Investment: Fifth Edition
+'Options as a Strategic Investment'

- - Option Volatility and Pricing: Advanced Trading Strategies and Techniques, 2nd Edition
+'Option Volatility and Pricing'

- - The Historical Atlas of New York City, Third Edition: A Visual Celebration of 400 Years of New York City's History
+'The Historical Atlas of New York City'

-and more.
+My journey from a computer-obsessed youth to a Web3 enthusiast and professional exemplifies my enduring passion for technology and its potential to reshape our world.

 👀 I’m looking to collaborate on projects in Web3, DeFi, and FinTech.